PSUCompBio/nsfcareer-react-website/README.md

 - Duplicate the .env_example to .env

 - Add AWS Access Key ID and AWS Secret Access Key ID to .env file.

-To do this, In AWS Management Console, Search and open IAM service, Then Select Users from Left-hand Side Pane.
+  -To do this, In AWS Management Console, Search and open IAM service, Then Select Users from Left-hand Side Pane.
 Select your user-name listed in Table.
 Then click on Security Credentials Tab, there you can access & view your all AWS Access Key IDs.
 If the user does not have a user account, then create one.

 ------